Cardiovascular disease is NOT just a man’s disease

 Your doctor will talk to you about your symptoms, medical history and risk factors, and perform a physical exam.

-Diagnostic tests, including blood tests, an electrocardiogram (ECG/EKG), cardiac catheterization and others may be performed to evaluate your condition.
+Diagnostic tests, including blood tests, an electrocardiogram (ECG/EKG), echocardiogram, cardiac catheterization and others may be performed to evaluate your condition.
 An exercise stress test, combined with heart imaging technology such as stress echocardiography or nuclear imaging, can help provide a more complete and accurate picture of a woman’s heart health.
 These tests help your doctor evaluate the extent of your heart disease, its effect on the function of your heart and the best form of treatment for you.

 Research into new testing procedures, such as coronary computed tomography angiogram (CTA), may change the way coronary artery disease is diagnosed in the future.